NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/reading-digital-metadata.md

 - [Documentation and official code releases of the FITS and the FITS Web Service projects](http://projects.iq.harvard.edu/fits/home) by Harvard University (last update: July 20, 2016)

 - [Comparison of file verification software](https://en.wikipedia.org/wiki/Comparison_of_file_verification_software) on Wikipedia (last update: May 30, 2016)
+- [NDSR-NYC: HOW & WHEN TO BAGIT](https://github.com/dinahhandel/NDSRNY2016_Symposium/tree/master/Bag-it%20Workshop) - Materials in this repo provide supplemental and installation information related to the {Let’s Get Digital} – NDSR-NY 2016 Preservation Week Symposium, an in-person event on April 28, 2016 at the Brooklyn Historical Society in Brooklyn, NY.
+The BagIt specification is used by many libraries, archives, and systems nationwide for secure transfer of digital content.
+Some in the digital preservation field have questions about what scenarios may benefit from BagIt, and the widely used file packaging format is described in these tutorial documents.